jsdelivr/globalping-probe/README.md

 ## How to update
 You don't need to worry about updates: The probe automatically updates to the latest version as soon as it becomes available.
 It's pulled directly from GitHub and installed within the container.

+> [!NOTE]
+> The container itself isn't updated automatically, only the code it runs.

 ### Optional: Container update
-As the automatic update doesn’t update the container, but only the code it’s running, we recommend you pull a fresh version of the container regularly.
+As the automatic update doesn’t update the container, we recommend you pull a fresh version of the container regularly.

 To update the container, run the following: